exercism/javascript/concepts/numbers/about.md

  ```

 ### The Two Zeros
-`+0` or `-0` can be produced if you represented a number, that is so small that it is indistinguishable from 0.
+`+0` or `-0` are distinct numbers in JavaScript.
+They can be produced if you represented a number, that is so small that it is indistinguishable from 0.
 The signed zero allows you to record “from which direction” you approached zero; that is, what sign the number had before it was considered zero.
 It is best practise to pretend there's only one zero.